mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 So, very naturally, the important point is, [...] practice must be total manifestation of ultimate nature of existence, and ultimate nature of existence is simultaneously present with your practice.
 Because ultimate nature of existence is not your business.
 It is not something *you* try to manifest.
 No. You have to arrange circumstances, [arrange] your body and mind to be in peace and harmony, and then, ultimate nature of existence comes out naturally.
 Like the moon comes out from the clouds.
 Like this.

-For instance, when you do zazen, Dogen Zenji says “don’t think,” “don’t think anything good or bad, right or wrong.”
+For instance, when you do zazen, Dōgen Zenji says “don’t think,” “don’t think anything good or bad, right or wrong.”
 And then you try to stop thinking.
 But the more you try to stop thinking, the more you start to think.
 So you cannot do it, you cannot stop thinking – because thinking is kind of energies coming from the ultimate nature of existence, so you cannot stop it.
 So if you want to stop, [...] *stop thinking* is to manifest that ultimate nature of existence.
 At that time, thinking appears and next moment disappears, all of a sudden.
 So it appears, disappears, appears, disappears.
 If you manifest that ultimate nature of existence, very naturally [it goes] like that.

 I mentioned the other day, [it’s] just like a washing machine.
 The washing machine is always acting, acting constantly.
 This is our practice.
 Flow of activities, flow of practice – acting.
 And then, we can create dirty clothes and clean waters, and then next moment dirty clothes become clean clothes, and clean water becomes dirty water.
 So always this is the dualistic world coming up.